KratosMultiphysics/Kratos/docs/pages/Kratos/Processes/Output_Process/Point_output_process.md

 ##### `ExecuteInitialize`

-Initializes the search structures, the interal search strategy (Normal, Restarted, MPI).
+Initializes the search structures, the internal search strategy (Normal, Restarted, MPI).

 ##### `ExecuteInitializeSolutionStep`

-Search for the entitites to be printed.
-This operation is done for every time step loop in case the entitites have changed position.
+Search for the entities to be printed.
+This operation is done for every time step loop in case the entities have changed position.

 ##### `IsOutputStep`